We talk to a lot of criminal defense lawyers and ask them all how they get their business.

 Of that 50,000, let’s say your metro area accounts for 4,000.
 How many of those clicks are you getting?

-Let’s take a look at how digital marketing is used successfully to get you more criminal defense clients.
-Some of these are action items you can take now, and some you’ll want to farm out to the marketing firm who specializes in working with lawyers to this end.
+Let’s take a look at how digital marketing for criminal defense firms is used successfully to get you more criminal defense clients.
+Some of these are action items you can take now, and some you’ll want to farm out to the marketing firm that specializes in working with lawyers to this end.

 First, if your law firm is not found on page one of Google, the chances of getting a steady flow of new clients are next to none.
+Why are we so sure that it will help you get more clients?
 We know consumers are using Google for 3.5 Billion searches a day, but generally (75% of the time) they go just as far as page one.

 Work with your web design and digital marketing agency to identify the keywords you should use to attract the right clients.

-Below the paid ads, the next thing in Google search results are the local map pack listings.
-The user sees a map of the immediate area speckled with red dots to click for listing details, plus a short list of Google’s “best results” with direct links to those websites.
+Below the paid ads, the next thing in Google search results is the local map pack listings.
+Why does an attorney need to be on Google maps to get more criminal defense clients?
+The user sees a map of the immediate area speckled with red dots to click for listing details, plus a shortlist of Google’s “best results” with direct links to those websites.

 Now for HOW you’ll get there.